 The theme of motherhood is the main focus of episode 4.
-Testing Prince Philip’s theory that she has a favourite child, the Queen meets with each of her children and viewers get a first glimpse of Princes Andrew and Edward.
+Testing Prince Philip’s theory that she has a favourite child, Queen Elizabeth II meets with each of her children and viewers get a first glimpse of Princes Andrew and Edward.
 Meanwhile, Thatcher faces challenges both at home and abroad.
 But how historically accurate is all this?
 Let’s unpick the historical truths of episode 4…

 (This article contains spoilers for season 4, episode 4 of The Crown)